TuSimple/tusimple-benchmark/doc/lane_detection/readme.md

  is the number of correct points in the last frame of the `clip`,
 <a href="https://www.codecogs.com/eqnedit.php?latex=\inline&space;$S_{clip}$" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\inline&space;$S_{clip}$" title="$S_{clip}$" /></a>
  is the number of requested points in the last frame of the `clip`.
 If the difference between the width of ground-truth and prediction is less than a threshold, the predicted point is a correct one.
 If you some point is out of view or there is no lane markings of some specific `h_sample`, just record the detection as `-100`.
 We will evaluate the values of all heights in `h_sample`.

+We also request the running time from your algorithm.
+We do not rank by running time.
+However, algorithms that are too slow (like less than 3 fps using single GPU) will not appear in the ranking.

 We do not release testing dataset at present, you can split the label data as the training/validation/testing datasets.
 You are supposed to predict 'lanes' according to the specified 'h_samples'.